Kaizers Orchestra Returns to Conquer the US

 Roderick: Speaking of new platforms, you’ve just launched a virtual concert on Roblox.
 What inspired that move?

 Janove: Roblox was an exciting opportunity because it allowed us to take our visual style and storytelling into a new space.
 We created an entire game around our universe.
 It’s got all the hallmarks of a Kaizers show—big, theatrical moments, different storylines, but in a digital format.
-It launched on Oct 4th.
+It launches November 1, 2024.

 Roderick: Now that the U.S. leg of your tour has begun, what are your hopes for Kaizers Orchestra in the States?

 Janove: The U.S. has always been a dream for us.
 We know there’s a small but dedicated fan base here, and it’s exciting to finally connect with them in person.
-The plan is to build slowly, like we did in Norway and Europe.
 It’s not about overnight success—it’s about creating something lasting.
 The energy at Sony Hall was incredible, and if we keep building on that, we’ll be back for more.
 Maybe in a few years, we’ll be headlining festivals here too.

 Roderick: You’ve always been about the long game.
 Any final message to your American fans?